MicrosoftDocs/sdk-api/sdk-api-src/content/msctf/nf-msctf-itfcategorymgr-unregisterguiddword.md

 # ITfCategoryMgr::UnregisterGUIDDWORD

 ## -description

+Removes the DWORD value for a GUID from the Windows registry.

 ## -parameters

 ### -param rclsid [in]

 Contains the CLSID of the text service that owns the GUID.

 ### -param rguid [in]

 Contains the GUID that the <b>DWORD</b> is removed for.

 ## -returns

 This method can return one of these values.